erfan-khadem/ssh-liberty-bridge/README.md

 our local network (even if we add basic restrictions it can still be bypassed, so lets not endanger our servers by not using a strong password)

-After doing this, don't forget to start enable redis by running
+After doing this, don't forget to start and enable redis by running

 ```bash
 # Run this as root